praxtom/praxjobs/README.md

 ## 📝 License

-MIT License - see LICENSE for details
+MIT License - see LICENSE for details d

 ```
 /